Who Are the Best Cellulose Insulation Manufacturers?

 - ECOCELL cellulose batts are commonly used to insulate sidewalls of residential or commercial buildings.
 They can also be installed in rim joists, attics, or floors.
-The batts are Class A fire rated and contain and EPA registered fungicide to resist the growth of mold.
+The batts are Class A Fire Rated and contain, and EPA registered fungicide to resist the growth of mold.
 The material is a thermal material and helps cut down on outside and room-to-room noise.
-A 3.5 inch thermal batt has an R-Value of R-13 and a 5.5 inch thermal batt has an R-Value of R-20.
+A 3.5-inch thermal batt has an R-Value of R-13, and a 5.5-inch thermal batt has an R-Value of R-20.

 - ECOCELL blankets are used to insulate basements, crawl spaces, poured concrete and cement block rooms, and other areas where framing and wallboard is not desired.
-The material doesn’t contain any harmful airborne particles, is Class A fire rated, and contains a fungicide to resist mold growth.
+The material doesn’t contain any harmful airborne particles, is Class A Fire Rated, and contains a fungicide to resist mold growth.
 It is made from 70 percent recycled content consisting of recycled and renewable fibers – post-consumer newspaper.
-A 1.5 inch blanket has an R-Value of R-6 and a 2.5 inch blanket’s R-Value is R-10.
+A 1.5-inch blanket has an R-Value of R-6, and a 2.5-inch blanket’s R-Value is R-10.

-Choosing the Best Insulation for Your Home
+Choosing the Best Cellulose Insulation Brand for Your Home

 About Amanda Ringler

 Amanda previously has worked as a breaking news and crime reporter, TV news producer, and editor in Flint and Detroit.
-Throughout her career as a journalist, she has won several awards from the The Society of Professional Journalists - Detroit Chapter and the Michigan Press Association.
+Throughout her career as a journalist, she has won several awards from The Society of Professional Journalists - Detroit Chapter and the Michigan Press Association.
 As part of the RetroFoam of Michigan family, Amanda uses her experience as a journalist to write content that will help educate homeowners on the benefits of foam insulation.
 When Amanda isn’t writing, she’s spending time with her husband and rescued huskies.
 She also loves knitting, making art, cooking, and hosting dinner and a movie night for friends and family.